UNC-Libraries/SCTS-Documentation/Style Guide.md

 - :smiley: _Clark, Septima Poinsette_

-## Capitalization of folder titles
+## Capitalization of container lists

 Unless they are proper nouns or formal titles, only capitalize the first word of a folder title.